 40. As a direct, proximate, and foreseeable result of defendants' transaction and antecedent conduct, plaintiffs have been injured in their business and property or are threatened with such injury.
-Plaintiff, Bay Medical, has been excluded from the wholesale market for the distribution of restricted OTC pet parasiticides to non-veterinarian retailers.
-Plaintiff, Med Vets, is threatened with exclusion from the wholesale market for the distribution of prescription pet parasiticides to non-veterinarian retailers and has no adequate remedy at law.
+Plaintiff, Bay Medical, has been excluded as a distributor of OTC pet parasiticides to non-veterinarian retailers and plaintiff, Med Vets, is threatened with exclusion from the distribution of prescription pet parasiticides and have no adequate remedy at law.